Nikoo-Asadnejad/Chat-Component/README.md

-# Messaging-App
+# Chat-Component
-A real time messaging app
+A reat component, using signalR for real time messaging